trnigg/friend-commends/README.md

 1. Created a [./pages](./client/src/pages/) and a [./components](./client/src/components/) diretory to house pages and components respectively.

+1. Added additional dependencies for the front end:
+   `npm i react-router-dom @apollo/client`

-2. Added boilerplate "Home", "Error" and "Link 1" pages and a generic [Navbar](./client/src/components/Navbar/index.js) component with links to each page.
+1. Added boilerplate "Home", "Error" and "Link 1" pages and a generic [Navbar](./client/src/components/Navbar/index.js) component with links to each page.

-3. Set up app.jsx to use Apollo to provide context for user authentication, and added
+1. Set up app.jsx to use Apollo to provide context for user authentication, and added

-4. Configured main.jsx to use React Router and link to the above pages.
+1. Configured main.jsx to use React Router and link to the above pages.

 ### Server